tasmota/docs/docs/Upgrading.md

 ```
 Wait for the upgrade process to complete and check the Tasmota version.
 In console you can use `Status 2`.

-### Using Device Button

-Devices with a built in button (the one used to put your device into [flash mode](Getting-Started#programming-mode)) can initiate OTA upgrade with it.

-7 short presses of the button will start OTA download of firmware using the Ota Url.
-Device LED is lit during the update.

 ## Serial Upgrade

 Upgrade over the serial connection using serial-to-USB adapter.